delahee/haxe.opt/answer_to_at_santinellival.md

 In the end we end up making fixes on our sit and not just sitting for the team to fix.

 6- You can read the whole https://github.com/delahee/haxe.opt articles, maybe you'll learn something useful.

+7- You can contact me, I can make consulting missions  about these topics and debugging and stuff like that.

 For mobile, so far the only production framework I used is h3d, heaps is really desktop/gles3 and I suspect Kha could be good but it's very low level.
 I suspect monogame + haxe with "inline function new" to be a real blessing :)